The Effects of Private Higher Education Worldwide

 3. What national and sub-national government policies and institutional practices, encourage the development of private HEIs that support, rather than undermine, the goal of inclusive development?

 Internationalization Discourse in Comparative Perspective

 Now more than ever, higher education is being tasked with educating future generations for an increasingly globalized world.
 Given the magnitude of current global challenges and the recent rise in nationalism occurring around the world, one of the most important questions for higher education institutions in Canada is how to educate future leaders and citizens for global interconnectedness and complexity.
 Internationalization of higher education has been one of the primary ways the university has responded to this call.
 Internationalization, which includes attracting international students and faculty, promoting faculty exchange and research collaborations, establishing branch campuses, and integrating international or intercultural knowledge into the curriculum, among other activities, has rapidly become an institutional priority for colleges and universities around the world.
 With a team of graduate students, I am compiling a set of institutional and national strategies for internationalization, and then code them to better understand:

-1. How do institutions frame the rationales for internationalization?
+How do institutions frame and justify internationalization?